simon-tanna/T1A3_Terminal_Application/README.md

             @defend_3 = defend_3
             @extra = extra
         end

+**BotTeams** - Stores names, captains, players and score for the bot team class.

 * **Game** - This class collates all attributes required for the game to run in the index.rb file.